Why Recovery Takes Longer After 40 (The 72-Hour Rule)

 Structured training prevents this by calibrating workload to recovery capacity first.

-This principle is embedded within the Phase One framework, which prioritizes durability before escalation.
+This principle is embedded in Phase One, where durability is established before escalation.

 Using the 72-Hour Rule in Practice